 Fortunately, most commercial energy management systems like Verdant’s can notify facility managers when HVAC systems are experiencing issues.
 So how do we do this?

 Verdant thermostats collect and aggregate a lot of data.
 One key data point that we measure is the number of minutes the HVAC unit spends heating or cooling a room.
 We do this for each room at a property.
 By collecting and aggregating all this data, we establish a baseline for typical usage in an average room.
-When we encounter an HVAC unit that is well outside the average, we send a customized alert to the maintenance person at the property so he/she can promptly identify and rectify the problem before a complain is received, or equipment is damaged.
+When we encounter an HVAC unit that is well outside the average, we send a customized alert to the maintenance person at the property so he/she can promptly identify and rectify the problem before a complaint is received, or equipment is damaged.
 As they say, “an ounce of prevention is worth a pound of cure”.

 Verdant’s remote management desktop app provides real-time information about the efficiency of the HVAC units on property.